preciofishbone/OmniaDocsG2/release-notes/3.1.0/index.rst

 New features
 ----------------------------------------
 - Omnia Feed is now supported in Omnia for Modern SharePoint Tenants.
-- Omnia Feed has recieved a new design and several other enhancements.
 - Added the possibility to make the User Profile Completeness dialog never show up automaticially.
 - The Page rollup roller view will now correctly show one item.
 This enables implementers to use pages as banners.